The NSW Government has announced the new date for the 2021 local government elections is Saturday 4 December 2021.

 If you’re over 18, are an Australian citizen (or eligible British subject) and live in the Bega Valley Shire, make sure you’re enrolled to vote.

-Polling booth locations and information about pre-polling and postal voting will be provided when the details are confirmed by the NSW Electoral Commission.
+Polling booth locations and information about postal voting will be provided when the details are confirmed by the NSW Electoral Commission.